rekalogika/rekalogika.dev/docs/collections/03-behaviors/04-selectable-leak.md

 );
 ```

-That code should be refactored into:
+That code above should have been written like this:

 ```php
 /** @var Country $country */